 DHS is determined to increase enrollment in the MyWellness patient portal by 50% by June of 2022.
 In addition, DHS will be launching new tools like video visits and e-visits within ORCHID and MyWellness in November 2021.
 To support this work, DHS will partner with FUSE Corps to host an Executive Fellow for one year to develop and implement a robust strategic enrollment toolkit and quality improvement plan across the organization.
 The Executive Fellow will implement data-driven recommendations to optimize enrollment operations, further build out a suite of patient-centered resources and materials to target and enroll hard-to-reach empaneled patients.
 These efforts will ensure DHS will meet its goal and that primary care providers can support coordinated and continuous care to patients, especially as the Covid-19 pandemic persists.

 PROJECT SUMMARY & POTENTIAL DELIVERABLES

-By October 2022, the Executive Fellow will have overseen critical stages of implementing an enterprise-wide system of radiology services for LA County.
+By October 2022, the Executive Fellow will have overseen critical stages of implementation, and the Department will have reached its stated goal.
 This will include the following:

 FUSE Corps is an equal opportunity employer with a core value of incorporating diverse perspectives into our work at every level.
 We encourage candidates from all backgrounds to apply for this position.